canalguada/nicy/README.md

 Also see [systemd.resource-control(5)](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html).

-Nicy relies on [systemd slice units](https://www.freedesktop.org/software/systemd/man/systemd.slice.html) and manages cgroups at run-time : a .cgroups file is required in order to declare available cgroups.
+Nicy relies on [systemd slice units](https://www.freedesktop.org/software/systemd/man/systemd.slice.html) to manage cgroups at run-time : a .cgroups file is required in order to declare available cgroups.
 ### .types
 Writing a full rule for each program, out of many that nicy may run, would turn boring.

 The .types file groups sets of properties in order to define program families.
 For instance, whether you run `nicy chromium` or `nicy firefox` you will probably set an higher scheduling priority for all processes, adjust the OOM score, and limit the available CPU time.
-So instead of writing twice, or more, the same rule with the same properties, you create a **type** like this.
+So instead of writing twice, or more, the same rule with the same properties, you create a **type**.

 `{ "type": "Web-Browser", "nice": -3, "oom_score_adj": 1000, "CPUQuota": "66%" }`